a

 Requirements shall be complete, unambiguous, able to be verified or validated, and not in conflict with each other.’

-You can be certain that your Certification Body/Notified Body will interpret ‘c) applicable output(s) of risk management’ as requiring that cybersecurity aspects be addressed where your device transmits, receives and/or stores data.
+You can be certain that your Certification Body/Notified Body will interpret ‘c) applicable output(s) of risk management’ as requiring that cybersecurity aspects be addressed where your device transmits, receives, and/or stores data.

 New call-to-action

-Let’s take a look at some examples of the role that cyber security plays in medical device management.
+Let’s take a look at some examples of the role that cybersecurity plays in medical device management.

 1. Managing and providing objective evidence of compliant handling of Personal Data